funamitech/mirror/README.md

-# YuruMirror source code
+# YuruMirror

-It is what it is.
-Licensed under GPLv3.
-[Except images (might be copyrighted so be careful) and JS scripts with other license]

-`output/` contains output from Bootstrap Studio.

-Some sources are from [alehaa/nginx-fancyindex-flat-theme](https://github.com/alehaa/nginx-fancyindex-flat-theme)
+Mirror project with modern TailwindCSS design.

+`output/` contains the website files with modern styling and directory listing functionality.